Mu2e/CaloCalibration/CosmicsCalib/vst/display/README.md

 Please use TFile["sidet"] instead of TFile.sidet
 ```
 It should not break the program, the use of this command is necessary if the program needs to run on Root 6.30/04 on gpvms.
-## Containts
+## Contains
-disp.py contains the most important calsses and a reference CLI program, while disp_GUI.py cointains the graphical user intergace elements. crystalpos.py specifies the positions of the crystals as well as the measure of their side.
+disp.py contains the most important classes and a reference CLI program, while disp_GUI.py contains the graphical user interface elements. crystalpos.py specifies the positions of the crystals as well as the measure of their side.

 At the moment, the program only considers one of the two calorimeter disks.